prgr4m/patron/readme.md

 regards to front-end development.
 I use pyjade for templates since I use jade for templating with gulp and use a conversion script between the two.
 So what's so great about this then?
-Similar to padrino's generators, stencil code is generated and injected for you with functionality pieced together using only what you need incrementally.
+Similar to padrino's generators, Patron code is generated and injected for you with functionality pieced together using only what you need incrementally.
 This tool's focus is for speed of development and not just as a base.